 A finance lease agreement involves a transfer of virtually all rights and obligations that normally characterize ownership from the lessor to the lessee.
-The leasing agreements that are not finance leases are classified as operating lease agreement is accounted for as a fixed asset in the balance sheet and an equivalent financial liability is entered as an interest bearing liability.
+The leasing agreements that are not finance leases are classified as operating lease agreements.
+An asset possessed through a finance lease agreement is accounted for as a fixed asset in the balance sheet and an equivalent financial liability is entered as an interest bearing liability.
 The initial value of both of these items is the lowest of the asset's fair value or the current value of the minimum lease payments.
 The lease payments are divided into amortization according to plan and accrued interest on the amount of the liability and recognized so that each accounting period is charged with the fixed interest on the recorded liability for the respective period.
 Lease payments under an operating lease are expensed systematically over the leasing term.